©

 But this is absurd — although it is a chemical fact that Bismuth always melts at a fixed temperature, there is no such guaranteed fax about wax; indeed, wax melts at many different temperatures, and which temperature it is depends on its precise composition.

-But one may still wonder, what justifies the material facts?
-In this case, Norton's answer is the same as before: further material facts.
+By now you may be wondering, of course: what justifies the material facts?
+In this case, Norton's answer is the same as before: material facts are justified in the very same way, by an argument powered by observation together with further material facts.

 Now you may be wondering if there is a danger of a regress.
 Norton admits that this regress exists, but does not think that it is too dangerous.
 He assumes instead that such a regress will eventually "bottom out" with facts that are justified by brute observation, with no further inductive steps needed.
 The success of his account therefore depends on whether or not this is possible.
 Is it?